geonetwork/doc/source/user-guide/workflow/life-cycle.rst

 .. figure:: img/approve-metadata.png

-Notifications will be send to editors and content reviewers indicating the status changes on the record involved, so users can easily act when action is required.
+Notifications will be sent to editors and content reviewers indicating the status changes on the record involved, so users can easily act when action is required.

 In the metadata dashboard you can see which records are currently being updated or reviewed.
 A label is displayed indicating a 'working copy' is available for that record.
 You can click the label to visit the work in progress.